- What is personal information?

 From time to time, our website may use ‘cookies’.
 A cookie is a small piece of data sent from a website and stored in a user’s web browser while the user is browsing that website.
 The cookie helps us to maintain the continuity of your browsing session and remember your details and preferences when you return.
 If you are concerned about cookies, most browsers recognise when a cookie is offered and permit you to opt out of receiving it or you can configure your web browser to reject cookies.

-Use of Commonwealth Government identifiers
+- Use of Commonwealth Government identifiers

-Access and correction of your personal information
+- Access to and correction of your personal information

-How to make a privacy complaint
+- How to make a privacy complaint

 The Apprenticeship Community

 1-9 Tanunda Drive